-Top 10 Video Game Commercials by Anthony Izzi
+Top 10 Video Game Commercials by

 Rules:

-· These are commercials, not trailers or promos.
+are commercials, not trailers or promos.
 They must have been shown on TV.

-· These are commercials for video games or consoles.
-Commercials for soft drinks, fast food restaurants, or milk don’t count even if they feature video game characters.
+are commercials for video games or consoles.
+Commercials for soft drinks, fast

-· All regions are accepted.
+regions are accepted.

-· One game per franchise.
+game per franchise.

-Alright, let’s do it:
+let’s do it:

-Number 10 Final Fantasy VII and Final Fantasy VIII
+10 Final Fantasy VII and Final Fantasy

 USA/1997 and 1999